All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 A: During the month of May the plane of Earth's horizons matches that of our galaxy so neither branch of what astronomers call the Sagittarius Arm (i.e., what you call "The Milky Way") are above the horizon.
 The Orion Spur sets with the Sun.
 The Main Branch doesn't rise in the eastern sky until after 2:00 am.

 A: Nope!
 Are you reading or skimming?!
-There's 1 Milky Way Galaxy with at least 6 arms, and you Earthling, only get to ever see a small portion of 2 branches of the Sagittarius Arm which are sloppily (and much to the annoyance of southern hemisphere residents) referred to as the Summer and Winter Milky Way.
+There's 1 Milky Way Galaxy with at least 6 arms, and you Earthling only gets to ever see a small portion of 2 branches of the Sagittarius Arm which are sloppily (and much to the annoyance of southern hemisphere residents) referred to as the Summer and Winter Milky Way.

 FULL MOON NIGHTS:

-Many deep space objects (galaxies, star-birth nebulae, star-death nebulae, etc.) are washed-out by moonlight, however our telescopes are large enough that we can still show you at least 1 example of each even during a full Moon.
-Any planets that happen to be in the sky are mostly unaffected by Moon light.
+Many deep space objects (galaxies, star-birth nebulae, star-death nebulae, etc.) are washed out by moonlight, however our telescopes are large enough that we can still show you at least 1 example of each, even during a full Moon.
+Any planets that happen to be in the sky are mostly unaffected by Moonlight.
 The main thing you will miss out on is seeing the Milky Way.
-If that's important to you then realize the you are NOT catching us at our best when you book 5 days before a full Moon through 4 days after a full Moon.
+If that's important to you, then realize that you are NOT catching us at our best when you book 5 days before a full Moon through 4 days after a full Moon.
 Realize that having a Full Moon in the sky is the equivalent of enduring the Light Pollution of 500,000 people.

 Q: So the Dark Rangers are Moon haters?